ghankerson/ghankerson.github.io/pages/racial-complex/introduction.md

 on this American complex form his 1930 essay, "The Complications of American Psychology":

->Just as the colored man lives in your cities and even within your houses, so also he live under your skin, subconsciously.
+> Just as the colored man lives in your cities and even within your houses, so also he live under your skin, subconsciously.
 Naturally, it works both ways.
 Just as every Jew has a Christ complex, every Negro has a white complex and every American a Negro complex.

 This quote is both extremely problematic and extremely true.
-It is problematic in that it assumes Americans are white and blacks are not Americans by extentsion.
+It is problematic in that it assumes Americans are white and blacks are not Americans by extension.
 It is true in that isn't that where we still are in America in 2020?
 Blacks have shorter life spans, much less wealth and a often a much harder time voting in America in 2020 just to name a few inequities.
+Attempts to address these inequities are always met with a tremendous amount of political and cultural blowback.

 Dr. Brewster goes on to note that the racial complex has not been addressed in the literature of Jungian psychology with only a three